dotnet/docs/docs/architecture/cloud-native/azure-security.md

 ## Roles

 A security principal can take on many roles or, using a more sartorial analogy, wear many hats.
 Each role defines a series of permissions such as "Read messages from Azure Service Bus endpoint".
-The effective permissions of a security principal is the combination of all the permissions assigned to all the roles that security principal has.
+The effective permission set of a security principal is the combination of all the permissions assigned to all the roles that security principal has.
 Azure has a large number of built-in roles and users can define their own roles.

 ![Figure 10-2 RBAC role definitions](media/rbac-role-definition.png)